Ibrahima Bamba

-Ibrahima Kader Ariel Bamba (born 22 April 2002) is an Italian professional footballer who plays as a defensive midfielder for Primeira Liga club Vitória Guimarães.
+Ibrahima Kader Ariel Bamba (born 22 April 2002) is an Italian professional footballer who plays as a centre-back or defensive midfielder for Qatar Stars League club Al-Duhail.

 Club career

-Born in Italy to Ivorian parents, Bamba began playing football with the youth academy of Pro Vercelli at the age of 15 in 2015.
+Born in Italy to Ivorian parents, Bamba began playing football with the youth academy of Pro Vercelli at the age of 14 in 2015.

-He moved to Portugal with Vitória de Guimarães in 2020.
+He moved to Portugal with Vitória SC in 2020.
 On 26 January 2022, Bamba signed a professional contract with Vitória, keeping him at the club until 2025 with a €30m release clause.
 He made his professional debut with Vitória in a 3–0 Primeira Liga loss to Benfica on 27 February 2022.

+On 13 July 2023, Vitória SC announced the sale of Bamba to Qatari Stars League side Al-Duhail, with the player signing an unspecified "long-term contract" for the Middle Eastern club.
+The transfer fee was reported to be around €9 million.

 International career

 On 24 May 2022, Italy national football team manager Roberto Mancini called Bamba to join a 53-player training camp for the Azzurri.